jameshkramer/docs/docs/standard/linq/create-source-office-open-xml-document.md

 ---
-title: "Creating the source Office Open XML Document (C#) - LINQ to XML
+title: Create the source Office Open XML document - LINQ to XML
-description:
-ms.date: 07/20/2015
+description: Learn how to create the Office Open XML WordprocessingML document used by the other examples in this tutorial. ms.date: 07/20/2015
 dev_langs:
   - "csharp"